2020PB/police-brutality/all-locations.md

 Footage shows protestors fleeing while police give chase.
 Several protestors are tackled, struck and kneeled on by multiple officers making arrests.
 A speaker can be heard saying, "Do not interfere with the officers' lawful actions."

-tags: arrest, strike, beat, baton, knee, knee-on-neck, tackle
+tags: arrest, strike, beat, baton, knee, knee-on-neck, tackle, protestor

 id: or-portland-49